 Most people reckon that grades motivate, creating healthy competition and something to aim for.
 But one of the surprises from educational research is that grading has a negative effect on at least half of students.
 The students most at risk are those in the top and bottom quarters.
 Why is this?
 Weaker students get a string of poor grades and their interest and motivation is reduced.
 So they work less hard, produce even poorer work and a vicious cycle results.

-Able students, meanwhile, get a string of good grades and become complacent.
+More confident students, meanwhile, get a string of good grades and become complacent.
 They don’t bother to read your helpful comments, as they don’t see a need to improve.
 They may even reduce their effort feeling that merit is good enough.
 Psychology has established some subtle responses to grading.
-It tends to make students nervous and vulnerable, so they play safe and recoil from risks – the opposite of what we want, as students learn most by taking risks outside their comfort-zone.
+It tends to make students nervous and vulnerable, so they play safe and recoil from risks – the opposite of what we want, as students learn most by taking risks outside their comfort zone.

 The alternative to grading of course is to give students informative feedback.
 I call this ‘medal and mission’ feedback.
 In order to learn at the maximum rate students need to know what they have done well (a medal) and what they need to improve (a mission).
 If learning is like rolling a rock up a slope, students need to know how far they have rolled their rock, and where to roll next.

 Of course, we do need to grade work sometimes, as students need to know how well they’re doing.
 But how often?
 Once a term?
 Twice a term?
 I have spoken about this at various conferences for decades.
 A few years ago somebody approached me and said he had introduced medal and mission feedback on an underperforming A-level philosophy course.
 He gave no grades at all, just comments.
-He found the weaker students strived much more, and able students were more stretched.
+He found the less confident students strived much more, and confident students were more stretched.

 After two years he was struggling to find missions for his top students, their work was so good, so he got them reading undergraduate textbooks.
 He was pleased and confident when they took their final exam.
 But his confidence turned to mush months later when he found a letter on his desk from the examining board and a ‘see me’ from the head of department.
 He opened it with trepidation – what had he done wrong?